microsoft/pxt-arcade/docs/skillmap/sc/sc8.md

 ---

-When you're done editing here, click **Finish** to return to the main page and choose "Save to My Projects" so you can play with all of the available blocks in the MakeCode Arcade toolbox!
+When you're done editing here, click **Done** to return to the main page and choose "Save to My Projects" so you can play with all of the available blocks in the MakeCode Arcade toolbox!